Missouri Botanical Garden: Gardens

-Popular culture

-Douglas Trumbull, the director of the 1972 science fiction classic film Silent Running, stated that the geodesic domes on the spaceship Valley Forge were based on the Missouri Botanical Garden's Climatron dome.
+Additional projects

 Butterfly House

 Missouri Botanical Garden also operates the Sophia M. Sachs Butterfly House in Chesterfield.
 The Butterfly House includes an 8000 ft2 indoor butterfly conservatory as well as an outdoor butterfly garden.

 EarthWays Center

 The EarthWays Center is a group at the Missouri Botanical Garden that provides resources on and educates the public about green practices, renewable energy, energy efficiency, and other sustainability matters.

 Shaw Nature Reserve

 The Shaw Nature Reserve was started by the Missouri Botanical Garden in 1925 as a place to store plants away from the pollution of the city.
 The air in St. Louis later cleared up, and the reserve has continued to be open to the public for enjoyment, research, and education ever since.
 The 2400 acre reserve is located in Gray Summit, Missouri, 35 mi away from the city.

 The Plant List

 The Plant List is an Internet encyclopedia project to compile a comprehensive list of botanical nomenclature, created by the Royal Botanic Gardens, Kew, and the Missouri Botanical Garden.
 The Plant List has 1,040,426 scientific plant names of species rank, of which 298,900 are accepted species names.
 In addition, the list has 620 plant families and 16,167 plant genera.